huggingface/blog/train-and-fine-tune-sentence-transformers-models.md

 Most dataset configurations will take one of four forms:

 - Case 1: The example is a pair of sentences and a label indicating how similar they are.
 The label can be either an integer (0 or 1) or a float.
+This case applies to datasets originally prepared for Natural Language Inference (NLI), since they contain pairs of sentences with a label indicating whether they infer each other or not.
 - Case 2: The example is a pair of positive (similar) sentences **without** a label.
 For example, pairs of paraphrases, pairs of duplicate questions, pairs of (query, response), or pairs of (source_language, target_language).
 Natural Language Inference datasets can be formatted this way.
 Having your data in this format can be great since we can use the `MultipleNegativesRankingLoss`, one of the most used loss functions for Sentence Transformers models.
 - Case 3: The example is a sentence with an integer label.
 This data format is easily converted by loss functions into three sentences (triplets) where the first is an "anchor", the second a "positive" of the same class as the anchor, and the third a "negative" of a different class.
 Each sentence has an integer label indicating the class to which it belongs.
 - Case 4: Similar to the third case, the example is a triplet (anchor, positive, negative); however, **there is no class** (nor label) for the sentences.